barbazul/1kfa/mod_guide_player.md

 #### Weapons

 Weapons cards describe what the character has armed themself with.
-These cards might describe "weaponry" rather than a singualr item, as the Many Knives card demonstrates.
+These cards might describe "weaponry" rather than a single item, as the Many Knives card demonstrates.

 Weapons have a "power level": d4, d6, or d10.
 This determines what die to